notaryproject/notaryproject.dev/content/en/blog/2023/announcing-notation-v1.0.0.md

 [notation inspect](https://notaryproject.dev/docs/cli-reference/notation_inspect/) command was introduced to get detailed information of signatures associated with the signed artifact in a human readable view.

-In addition, `--debug` and `--verbose` flags were added to all CLI commands, providing debug and troubleshooting capability for Notation developers and users respectively.
+In addition, `--verbose` flag was added to all CLI commands, providing debug and troubleshooting capability for Notation developers and users respectively.

 ### Introduced experimental features and switch